What is Reactive Strength Performance?

 - Explosive strength - extension phase of the drop countermovement jump

-Example 3 - long jump
+Example 3 - during long jump

 - Reactive strength - the take-off action, a fast stretch shortening cycle